Learn to deadlift without pain.

 (And this is something even highly paid coaches and trainers mess up.)

-When trying to learn or coach the deadlift, most people focus on what's new.
-What's the NEWEST, BRIGHTEST, SHINIEST cue or drill.
+When trying to learn and/or coach the deadlift, most people tend to overlook the FUNDAMENTALS.

 In fact, it's logical.